Besch01/short-term-electricity-demand-forecasting/README.md

 - Daily and weekly consumption cycles
 - Seasonal patterns across years
 - Differences between appliance-level and residual consumption
-- Load variability during peak vs off-peak hours
+- Hourly and daily variability

-These insights guided feature engineering and model selection.
+These insights guided feature selection.

 ## Modeling Approach
 Several models were compared using a strict time-based split: